Gaming Their Way to Prosperity

-The organization, which launched last February, is taking several approaches to its mission simultaneously.
+The organization, which launched in February 2020, is taking several approaches to its mission simultaneously.
 Futures First Gaming’s business model rests on four pillars, said Sye.
 The first is to advocate growth in the state’s existing esports industry, the second is to personally host competitive and recreational events to create opportunities for involvement, the third is to hold educational programs focusing on workforce development and the fourth is to work with schools and universities to launch their own esports teams to engage in tournaments.

 Though their goals are ambitious, Sye believes now, more than ever, is the time for this effort.
 Gaming has long suffered from a perception problem – but that’s on the cusp of changing in a big way, he says.